TechNickAI/AICodeBot/README.md

 # AI Code Bot 🤖

-## Your AI-powered coding companion
+## Your AI-powered coding sidekick

 AICodeBot is a coding assistant designed to make your coding life easier.
 With capabilities to perform code reviews, manage dependencies, and even suggest improvements, think of it as your AI version of a pair programmer - a team member that accelerates the pace of development and helps you write better code.